AWS Security15 min read

 Or scan a CloudFormation template:

 cat template.yaml | ollama run phi4 "Identify every security issue in this CloudFormation template.
-For each issue, provide the CIS Benchmark reference and the fix."
+For each issue, name the relevant CIS Benchmark control and the fix."

 3. CloudTrail log analysis